What is DCA (Dollar-Cost Averaging)?

 Here's a simple example to show why the math works in your favor.
 Suppose you invest $100 per week for four weeks, and Bitcoin's price during those weeks is $50,000, $40,000, $25,000, and $50,000.
 Your purchases would look like this: 0.0020 BTC, 0.0025 BTC, 0.0040 BTC, and 0.0020 BTC.
 You spent $400 total and accumulated 0.0105 BTC.
 Your average cost per bitcoin comes out to roughly $38,095, which is lower than the simple average price of $41,250.
 The reason is that your fixed dollar amount automatically bought more bitcoin during the cheapest week.
 This is the core advantage of DCA: it mathematically weights your buying toward lower prices without requiring you to know when those lower prices will occur.

 Over longer time horizons, this effect compounds.
-The weeks and months where Bitcoin dips become your best buying opportunities, even though they might feel like the worst ones.
-That's the beauty of removing human judgment from the process.
-The strategy is mechanical, repeatable, and historically effective for assets with long-term upward trajectories.
+The weeks and months when Bitcoin dips become your best buying opportunities, even though they feel like the worst ones.
+That's the point of removing human judgment from the process.
+Mechanical.
+Repeatable.
+Historically effective for assets with long-term upward trajectories.